lucasmoschen/lucasmoschen.github.io/_pages/about.md

 ---

 Since September 2023, I have been studying in the M2 - Master in Mathématiques de la Modélisation program at Sorbonne Universit with a scholarship from [Fondation Sciences Mathématiques de Paris (FSMP)](https://www.sciencesmaths-paris.fr/en/).
+Within the master program, I am working with professors Camille Coron and Luis Almeida at AgroParisTech in stochastic models for mosquito dynamic population and control.
 Prior to this, I successfully completed my master's program in Brazil.
 My academic journey has been characterized by an unwavering passion for science and mathematics, a commitment that continues to flourish within the esteemed Sorbonne University.